KurtReti/portfolio/README.md

-Personal Website developed on Next.js using TailwindCSS and Sanity.io
+Personal Website developed on Next.js using TailwindCSS.